 If you want to renew early, you can ask us, or do it yourself online.
 Here’s how:

-- Click on “items currently checked out” to view the status of the materials on your card.
+- Click on “checked out titles” to view the status of the materials on your card.

-Unless it’s a special case, you can return our materials to any OSL library.
+Unless it’s a special case, you can return our materials to any OSL (Ocean State Libraries) library.
 Books and DVDs are shared through a delivery system constantly.

-ILLs from out-of-state, our cake pans and candy molds, e-readers, and the projector and screen must be returned to this library.
+ILLs from out-of-state, our cake pans and candy molds, e-readers, wellness kits, and the projector and screen must be returned to this library only.

 ...pay my fines?

-- With a credit card, you can go to https://catalog.oslri.net, sign in to your account, and click “Pay my fines.”
+- With a credit card.
+You can go to https://scituatelibrary.oslri.net, sign into your account, and click “Fines.”